 How do you take one of our favorite guns and make it even better?
 That’s pretty simple.
 Put a red dot on it.
 Now, keep in mind when choosing a red dot for the MP17, you’re very limited on your red dot options and compatibility.
 Here are the two main choices you have when installing optics onto your Flux Defense MP17.

 Our Editor’s choice for sights goes to the Romeo1 Pro.
 Not only is it designed to go on the MP17 without any adapter plate, it’s a crazy good sight.
 The Romeo1 Pro comes in a 3 MOA or 6 MOA model–both of which co-witness with the front sight.
 Just be sure you’re getting the PRO model.
 Or things aren’t going to fit the way they need too.
 CHECK PRICE

 This standby optic is fantastic for just about any gun, and you really can’t go wrong with it.
 The Leupold DeltaPoint Pro is one of those go-to sights, when it comes to red dot sights.
 It’s got an extremely clear and large lens, with a 2.5 MOA red dot.
 For mem this one is up there as the most rugged options around.

 Other Pistols of its Class to Check Out

 While we may love the MP17, you might hate it.
 I mean I doubt it, but there’s always that slight chance.
-So just in case you are one of those that do not like it and prefers something different, here’s a few alternatives you may find to be better suited to your liking.
+So just in case, you are one of those that do not like it and prefers something different, here’s an alternative you may find to be better suited to your liking.